fusedio/fused-mcp/README.md

-# Fused MCP: Setting up MCP Servers for Data Scientists
+# Fused MCP Agents: Setting up MCP Servers for Data Scientists

 MCP servers allow Claude & other LLMs to make HTTP requests, connecting them to APIs & executable code.
 We built this repo for ourselves & other data scientists to easily pass _any_ Python code directly to your own desktop Claude app.